riya-kaurav/Saas-workspace-api/README.md

 | OWNER | alice@example.com | Password1 |
 | ADMIN | bob@example.com | Password1 |
 | MEMBER | carol@example.com | Password1 |

+---
+>  **Built for Learning** — This codebase is intentionally written as a learning resource.
+> Every non-trivial decision has an inline comment explaining **why**, not just **what**.
+> Great for developers learning JWT auth, RBAC, and production backend patterns.